ahomayouni/XChange/README.md

 ## General Comments
 * Deadline : 4 weeks
-* Status : Aim to finish MAIN functionality by next week.
+* Status : Aim to finish MAIN functionality by next week, Wednesday November the 14th.
+* Have not yet implemented Borrowing and Lending Functionality